 How to Make Gluten Free Flapjacks

-There are a lot of reasons to love flapjacks – the ease and simplicity in making them is definitely one reason!
-The making of process broken down into a few mains steps:
+There are a lot of reasons to love flapjacks – the speed and ease with very little hard work is definitely one!
+The making of process broken down into a few simple steps:

 - Melt the butter (or oil) in a sauce pot along with the sugar, sweetener of your choice and salt.
 Melt and mix until the sugar has dissolved and the butter (or oil) has completely melted.

-- Stir in the oats.
+- Stir in the oats into the butter mixture.
 Turn off the heat and stir in the oats until fully mixed in the syrup mixture.

 - Transfer and press in a lined baking tin.
 Line an 8x8inch baking tin with baking paper.
 I recommend leaving an inch of paper hanging over the sides so that you can easily lift the bars out of your tin later.

 - Bake.
-For chewier bars bake about 22-25 minutes.
+For a chewier flapjack, bake in the preheated oven about 22-25 minutes.
 For crunchier bars leave them in the oven 25-28 minutes.
 Once done, cool, slice and enjoy!

 - Use vegan butter or coconut oil ✔️